Schwalben Law Firm | Lee M. Schwalben, M.D., J.D., LLC

 • File your case within Louisiana’s statute of limitations for medical malpractice

-What Compensation Can You Receive for Erb’s Palsy?
+What Compensation Can You Receive For Erb’s Palsy?

-When a preventable birth injury like Erb’s Palsy occurs, families are often left with lifelong challenges and overwhelming medical costs.
-Though Erb’s Palsy is treatable, the surgeries and rehabilitation needed so that your child can one day thrive require a healthy bank account.
+When a preventable birth injury like Erb’s palsy occurs, families are often left with lifelong challenges and overwhelming medical costs.
+Though Erb’s palsy is treatable, the surgeries and rehabilitation needed so that your child can one day thrive require a healthy bank account.

 Fortunately, the law allows you to seek compensation for both economic (the calculable losses) and non-economic (the subjective losses) damages: